undrivendev/true-pokemon/README.md

+# True Pokemon Server

+This is showcase project exposing a single API that, given a pokemon name, will return a description in 'Shakespearean' terms.

 NOTE: this project has a level of complexity that I wouldn't necessarily recommend for an API with simple requirements like this one: this is meant to showcase how I would approach building a solution for a reasonably-sized project.

 The project is based on the template I'm building [on my other repo](https://github.com/undrivendev/template-webapi-aspnet).

-## What is it?
-This is showcase project exposing a single API that, given a pokemon name,  will return a description in 'Shakespearean' terms.
+There is a frontend for this API living [on this other repo](https://github.com/undrivendev/true-pokemon-react-app).

-### Example
+## Example

 Request:

 `GET http://localhost:5000/pokemon/pikachu`

 Response:

 ```
 {
   "name": "pikachu",